judsonmitchell/huey/README.md

 now impossible for developers to access these laws in a programmatic way.

 For starters, I am developing a scraper, written in php, to retrieve and order all the Louisiana laws in a database.
 After that, I'll move on to developing a RESTful API.
+Anyone who would like to help (particularly in porting this to other languages), is more than welcome.

 ### Scraper
 The scraper is still very much experimental.

 Usage:

     php index.php

 ### RESTful API